brousalis/bendystraw/README.md

-### bendystraw
+## bendystraw

-a set of development and build tasks for Angular apps. modified from Yeoman `generator-gulp-angular`. very much a work in progress
+a set of development and build tasks for Angular apps.
+WIP

     npm install --save-dev bendystraw